ShotaroIshiguro/DiffusionRig_EMO-test-/README.md

 ```

 ### Dataset for Stage1
 Before training, pre-extract 3D facial features from facial images included in FFHQ and AffectNet.
+The total iteration displayed in the tqdm bar is the number of target images divided by the batch size (default is 8 images).
 ```
 cd DiffusionRig_main
 # FFHQ(DECA)